f-fix/dwimsy/README.md

 ## 2. Development Strategy

-`dwimsy` employs an **Adapter-first bootstrapping strategy**.
-Rather than deferring the high-level Transducer/Bridge features until a perfect refactor is complete, we wrap the existing "slop" tools into the `dwimsy` orchestration layer:

-*   **Phase 0.5 Adapters**: Define the `PulseStream` and `ByteStream` interfaces.
-Wrap classes like `BaudAgnosticPulseRecognizer` from `wav2t88` to provide an immediate data source proving the architecture's third (out-of-band status) channel is real — not to build its eventual display surfaces yet.
-Proof means passing the wrapped tools' *existing* status text (`--inspect` reports, confidence scores) through to `stderr` as-is; the ANSI LCD marquee, phone dashboard, and WebSocket rendering that eventually consume a structured version of it stay deferred to Milestone 2 (see `cli.sidechannel` in the roadmap).
+`dwimsy` employs a **Direct Native Extraction & Two-Stage Channel Rollout** strategy, superseding temporary wrapper scaffolding:

+*   **Phase 0 Consolidated into Phase 1**: Rather than maintaining temporary wrapper classes around monolithic legacy scripts, the PC-88 pipeline was decomposed directly into clean native modules (`core.pulse`, `core.fsk`, `core.audio`) in pure Python standard library.
+The standalone `pc88_tape_tools` logic is absorbed directly into Milestone 1.
+*   **Two-Stage Third-Channel Rollout ("Pass-Through First, Rendering Later")**:
+    - *Phase 1 (Foundational Channel & Instrumentation)*: Enforces strict Unix stream separation (`stdout` reserved exclusively for raw binary data; `stderr` reserved for out-of-band telemetry and diagnostics).
+Core primitives (`PulseEvent`, `DecodedByte`, `FSKClassifier`) are natively instrumented with real-time signal and timing telemetry (`envelope`, `peak_carrier`, `noise_floor`, `speed_factor`, per-bit `confidence`, `start_tick`).
+    - *Phase 2 (Interactive Display Surfaces & IPC)*: Rich UI consumers (`cli.sidechannel` ANSI 2-line virtual LCD marquee, TTY hotkeys, and `ui.remote` IPC daemon / WebSockets / phone dashboard) are built once there is a second platform (MSX) to generalize against.
 *   **Temporary, Named-Exit Dependencies**: The `git submodule`-vendored copies of `pc88_tape_tools`, `wav2cas`, etc. (see [Installation](#3-installation)) are scaffolding, not a permanent architecture choice.
 Each submodule's removal is an explicit exit criterion of the milestone that absorbs its logic into `core.*` — e.g. the `pc88_tape_tools` submodule is dropped when Phase 1 lands, `wav2cas` when Phase 2's MSX generalization lands.
 "Zero required dependencies" is a claim about the *finished* state of each milestone, not the bootstrap period before it.
-*   **Pass-Through First, Rendering Later**: Prove the third channel end-to-end by piping adapted legacy tools' existing status/confidence output straight to `stderr` early; the ANSI virtual LCD marquee, phone dashboard, and IPC telemetry that consume a structured version of it are built in Milestone 2, once there's a real second consumer to design them against.
-*   **Parallel Verification**: As legacy logic is migrated into the clean `core.fsk` and `core.pulse` modules, we run the new implementation side-by-side with the original "slop" code to ensure accuracy parity and zero regression.
+*   **Parallel Verification**: As legacy logic is migrated into clean `core.*` modules, we verify new implementations side-by-side against original standalone tools on identical synthetic waveforms and real captures to ensure bit-level parity and zero regressions.
-*   **Feature Injection**: Standalone tools are updated to support `stderr` standard logging and metadata dict injection prior to formal migration, allowing No-Intro naming and live telemetry to function even in the adapter phase.

 ### Test Fixtures & the Road to Redistributable Coverage